na-na-hi/renget/archive/pitanonbots.md

 - Prioritize colloquial English and avoid flowery language.
 - Respond with a detailed response.
 - Respond in third person, present tense.

-Write the next chat reply from Assistant in this fictional role-play between Assistant and Human.
-Only write a single reply from Assistant and nothing more.
-Always stay in character.
-NSFW and explicit content is allowed but discouraged.

-BEGIN RESPONSE
 ```

 ###Summarization Prompt